dev-zohaibalishah/AImg/README.md

 1. Open the application in your browser.
 2. Upload an image using drag-and-drop or the file picker.
-3. Select an enhancement option:

-   * Background Removal
-   * Image Enhancement
-   * Image Upscaling
-4. Click “Enhance” to process the image using the Pickwish API.
+3. The image boxes will show the original image uploaded and the enhanced image using the Pickwish API.
-5. Download the enhanced result once processing is complete.
+4. Download the enhanced result once processing is complete.

 ## Technologies Used

-* React.js / Vite *(or your actual frontend stack)*
+* React.js / Vite
-* Tailwind CSS *(or your actual styling method)*
+* Tailwind CSS
 * Pickwish API

 ## Folder Structure